radareorg/radare2-book/rabin2/program_sections.md

 ## Program Sections

-Rabin2 called with `-S` option gives complete information about sections of an executable.
+Rabin2 called with the `-S` option gives complete information about sections of an executable.
 For each section its index, offset, size, alignment, type and permissions, are shown.
 The next example demonstrates it.

     $ rabin2 -S /bin/ls
      [Sections]